Steven T. Rosen, M.D.

 - Multiple Myeloma

 Steven T. Rosen, M.D., is provost and chief scientific officer for City of Hope and a member of City of Hope's Executive Team.
-He also is director of the comprehensive cancer center, holds the Irell & Manella Cancer Center Director's Distinguished Chair, and is director of Beckman Research Institute of City of Hope and the Irell & Manella Graduate School of Biological Sciences.
+He also is director of the comprehensive cancer center, Beckman Research Institute of City of Hope and the Irell & Manella Graduate School of Biological Sciences, holds the Irell & Manella Cancer Center Director's Distinguished Chair and the Morgan & Helen Chu Director’s Chair of the Beckman Research Institute.